-The analysis and disclosure requirements introduced by the EU Taxonomy are very detailed and compliance with them requires the availability of multiple, specific data points in respect of each investment which the Portfolio makes.
-The Manager cannot commit that the Portfolio will invest in investments that qualify as environmentally sustainable for the purposes of the EU Taxonomy.
+The analysis and disclosure requirements introduced by the EU Taxonomy Regulation are very detailed and compliance with them requires the availability of multiple, specific data points in respect of each investment which the Portfolio makes.
+The Sub-Investment Manager is not committing that the Portfolio will invest in investments that qualify as environmentally sustainable for the purposes of the EU Taxonomy.
+As such, the minimum proportion of the Portfolio's investments that contribute to environmentally sustainable economic activities for the purposes of the EU Taxonomy will be 0%.
 It cannot be excluded that some of the Portfolio's holdings qualify as Taxonomy-aligned investments.
-Disclosures and reporting on Taxonomy alignment will develop as the EU framework evolves and data is made available by companies.
-The Manager will keep the extent to which sustainable investments with an environmental objective are aligned with the EU Taxonomy under active review as data availability and quality improves.
+Disclosures and reporting on Taxonomy alignment will develop as the EU framework evolves and data is made available by issuers.
+The Sub-Investment Manager will keep the extent to which sustainable investments with an environmental objective are aligned with the EU Taxonomy under active review as data availability and quality improves.

-The disclosure contained in this SFDR Annex will be updated if the Manager amends the minimum Taxonomy alignment of the Portfolio.
+The disclosure contained in this SFDR Annex will be updated if the Sub-Investment Manager amends the minimum Taxonomy alignment of the Portfolio.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1